adam-mehdi/FastTimeSformer/README.md

 </div>

 ## Description
-FastTimeSformer adapts the divided space-time attention presented in TimeSformer to the linear-complexity attention approximation of FAVOR+.
-Code is drawn from repositories by @lucidrains.
+FastTimeSformer is a video transformer that uses fast, linearly-scaling attention by applying FAVOR+ to divided spacetime attention.
+Code is adapted from repositories by @lucidrains.

 ## How to use
 ```python